shkherad/rails-activerecord-many-to-many/README.md

 Each user may have many reviews. *This is a one to many relationship*.

-We already had a one to many relationship before.
-A movie may have many reviews.
+*We already had a one to many relationship.* A movie may have many reviews.

-Now, we want to create a Many to Many relationship between Movies and Users.
-A User may review many movies and a Movie may have been reviewed by many users.
+Now, we want to create a **many to many relationship** between Movies and Users. **A user may review many movies** and a **movie may have been reviewed by many users**.

 **Create a migration that will add a foreign key, user_id, to the reviews table.**